An Overview of Starting A Bar Including Valuable Resources

 Monthly Expenses To Consider:

 A liquor license and a license to sell food will be required by law to run a bar.
 These are the two absolute necessities for anyone who owns and runs a bar.
+See your local governing authorities for all the permits you’ll need.

 Tips & Considerations: